GitHub

 1. Log in to your GitHub account

-2. Generate a Personal Access Token by visiting with the following scopes:
+2. Generate a Personal Access Token by visiting GitHub's token creation page with the following scopes:

 Repository Scopes